Are you looking to purchase an outstanding iPhone tele lens? One that will get you excellent-quality images of distant

 Hopefully, you now have a sense of the best iPhone tele lens for your needs.

 Just remember that there are plenty of great options out there, most of them offered at excellent prices.
-Whether you get the Sirui Portrait lens for some portrait and street shooting, the Apexel telephoto lens, or even an iPhone 12 Pro Max with its telephoto lens, you’ll end up with a lens that can take some impressive photos.
+Whether you get the Sirui 3-in-1 lens kit for some portrait and street shooting, the Apexel telephoto lens, or even an iPhone 12 Pro Max with its telephoto lens, you’ll end up with a lens that can take some impressive photos.

 So get your lens, get out, and start shooting.

 Amazing images await.

-Our pick for the best iPhone tele lens is the Sirui Portrait lens, which gives you decent zoom, good image quality, and a rugged build.
+Our pick for the best iPhone tele lens is the Sirui 3-in-1 lens kit, which offers a 60mm portrait lens with decent zoom, good image quality, and a rugged build.

 However, those who are looking for a lower-priced option should check out the Sevenka 6-in-1 kit, which includes an 18X lens.
-Though it doesn’t offer as strong image quality as the Sirui Portrait lens, the price is far lower, and the optics are decent for the price.
+Though it doesn’t offer as strong image quality as the Sirui kit, the price is far lower, and the optics are decent for the price.
 Plus, you’ll get several other fun lenses as part of the package.

 There is no one best iPhone telephoto focal length; it all depends on your needs!
 If you want to shoot portrait photography or street photography, a 2X telephoto lens (around 50mm-60mm) should work well.
 However, if you want to shoot distant sports, aim for a lens around 10X (or even 15X, if you’re dealing with large distances).
 And for those who want to shoot birds or the moon, even greater distances (20X, or even 36X) will be best.

 If you’re on a budget, I recommend the Sevenka 6-in-1 kit, which offers a 20X lens and decent image quality.